 Figure 5.
-SBOL Visual Depiction of the IPTG Detector Cell.
-A UML diagram of the system shown here is represented in Supplementary Figure 4.
+SBOL Visual depiction of the IPTG detector cell.
+A UML diagram of the system shown here is represented in Figure S4 in the Supporting Information.
 This diagram depicts how the IPTG Detector Cell from the MMB in Figure 4 can be represented using SBOL.
 The cell's species is E. coli DH5 α and it contains two small molecules (IPTG and C12-HSL), and the IPTG Detector Plasmid.
-In SBOL, these entities are defined using ComponentDefinitions and implemented within the cell as FunctionalComponents.
+In SBOL, these entities are defined using ComponentDefinition classes and implemented within the cell as FunctionalComponent classes.
 The small molecules travel from the extracellular environment into the cell, whereas the plasmid is contained only within the cell.
 This information is stored in SBOL using the direction property of the FunctionalComponent class.
-An instance of the Interaction class could also be used to explicitly state this behaviour, along with any other information.
+An instance of the Interaction class could also be used to explicitly state this behavior, along with any other information.

-Figure 6 depicts how a design containing the IPTG Detector Module and Processor Module from the MMB can be captured using SBOL and the best practices described in section 2.
-An XML file describing this system can also be found in the supplementary materials.
-In this design, there are two cell populations; each population contains identical bacterial strains (E. coli DH5α) but are transformed with different plasmids (either the IPTG Detector Plasmid or the Blank Processor Plasmid).
-The design contains two ModuleDefinitions to capture information about each cell type.
-These ModuleDefinitions include one of the cell types as a FunctionalComponent, that is defined by a ComponentDefinition that links to the NCBI entry from E. coli DH5α, which conveys that both cell populations are composed of identical bacterial strains.
-The ModuleDefinitions representing the cell systems also contain other important entities; in the case of the Detector or Processor plasmid, this is an inducer molecule (IPTG for the Detector system and C12-HSL for the Processor system) and a molecule which is produced by the cell (C12-HSL for the Detector system and C4-HSL for the Processor system).
-Each of these entities are included as a FunctionalComponent which is defined by a ComponentDefinition.
+that links to the NCBI entry from E. coli DH5 α , which conveys that both cell populations are composed of identical bacterial strains.
+The ModuleDefinitions representing the cell systems also contain other important entities; in the case of the Detector or Processor plasmid, this is an inducer molecule (IPTG for the Detector system and C12-HSL for the Processor system) and a molecule that is produced by the cell (C12-HSL for the Detector system and C4-HSL for the Processor system).
+Each of these entities are included as a FunctionalComponent, which is defined by a ComponentDefinition.
 The small molecule C12-HSL is involved in both cell systems, and therefore the FunctionalComponents in both systems are defined by the same ComponentDefinition, which directly conveys that this molecule pool is identical.

-Each ModuleDefinition representing a cell system also contains an Interaction which defines the function of that cell system.
+Each ModuleDefinition representing a cell system also contains an Interaction, which defines the function of that cell system.
 This design captures that, within the Detector cell, the small molecule IPTG stimulates something on the Detector plasmid to produce C12-HSL, and, within the Processor cell, C12-HSL stimulates the production of C4-HSL.
-More details could be included at this point (such as exact mechanisms for how IPTG stimulates the production of C12-HSL or the diffusion of the small molecules across the cell walls), but for clarity this functionality is abstracted here.
-It should also be noted that ordinarily it would be recommended that an additional Interaction class be included to capture that the plasmids that are contained within each cell (as depicted in Figure 1), but again this is omitted in Figure 6 for clarity.
+More details could be included at this point (such as exact mechanisms for how IPTG stimulates the production of C12-HSL or the diffusion of the small molecules across the cell walls), but, for the sake of clarity, this functionality is abstracted here.
+Also note that, ordinarily, it would be recommended that an additional Interaction class be included to capture that the plasmids that are contained within each cell (as depicted in Figure 1), but again this is omitted in Figure 6 for the sake of clarity.